cosynus-lix/roger_bachelor_thesis_crazyflie/README.md

 The installation of Terminator (`sudo apt install terminator`) is also highly recommended to keep all the required terminals organized at runtime.

+To generate worlds, the folders in the folder `models` should be added to the following folder of Gazebo:
+`~/catkin_ws/src/crazyflie_ros/sim_cf/crazyflie_gazebo/models`

 ## Usage

 We will denote as `[path]` the path of this repository relative to the home directory of the user.
 Each one of the following steps will require a new terminal.
 Much debugging is displayed during loading and at run time so it is not recommended to run them as background tasks.